The Virtual Currency Regulation Review: France

 - operation of a digital assets trading platform; and

-- various other services related to digital assets, including receipt and transmission of orders on behalf of third parties, portfolio management, investment advice, underwriting, and placing with or without a firm commitment.44
+- various other services related to digital assets, including receipt and transmission of orders on behalf of third parties, portfolio management, investment advice, underwriting, and placing with or without a firm commitment.48

-However, owing to anti-money laundering concerns (arising notably from the Fifth Anti-Money Laundering Directive), obtaining a registration with the AMF will be mandatory for both custodians of digital assets and providers of the service of purchase or sale of digital assets against legal currency.
-The requirements to obtain this registration are not overly burdensome: registered providers must give the AMF information regarding the reputation and professional qualifications of their managers and beneficial owners, as well as implement the internal procedures required to comply with the anti-money laundering legislation.
+However, owing to anti-money laundering concerns (arising notably from the Fifth Anti-Money Laundering Directive), obtaining a registration with the AMF will be mandatory for custodians of digital assets, providers of the service of purchase or sale of digital assets against legal currency and, since Order No. 2020-1544 of 9 December 2020, entities allowing the purchase or sale of digital assets against other digital assets and those operating a digital asset trading platform.
+The requirements to obtain this registration are not overly burdensome: registered providers must give the AMF information regarding the reputation and professional qualifications of their managers and beneficial owners, as well as implementing the internal procedures required to comply with the anti-money laundering legislation.
 The registration will be granted by the AMF, although the prior approval of the ACPR is also required.

 - they will not be arbitrarily forbidden from opening a bank account and accessing basic banking services (see Section X); and

-- they will be allowed to contact potential individual clients on a massive scale (through emails or cold calls) to market their services, in accordance with the 'financial or banking solicitation' regime.46 Licensed DASPs will also be able to broadly advertise their services to the general public and use sponsorship as a marketing tool.
-On the other hand, the use of these marketing methods will be forbidden for unlicensed DASPs.
+- they will be allowed to contact potential individual clients on a massive scale (through emails or cold calls) to market their services, in accordance with the 'financial or banking solicitation' regime.50 Licensed DASPs will also be able to broadly advertise their services to the general public and use sponsorship as a marketing tool.
+In contrast, registered DASPs may not use sponsorship and are subject to certain restrictions on advertising.

 Regulation of miners